Lock Up (1989 film): Plot

 Frank Leone, a mechanic in Hoboken, New Jersey, is a model prisoner nearing the end of his sentence in Norwood, a low-security prison.
-He occasionally spends time outside prison on furlough fixing cars, playing American football and seeing his girlfriend Melissa.
+He occasionally spends time outside prison on furlough fixing cars, playing American football and seeing his girlfriend Melissa Lowell.

 While sleeping in his cell, guards arrive and forcibly take Leone to the violent maximum-security Gateway Prison run by Warden Drumgoole.
-Drumgoole explains that he arranged this in retaliation for an incident in which Leone escaped from Drumgoole's previous post, Treadmore Prison, and informed the press about Drumgoole's treatment of his prisoners, after Drumgoole refused to allow Leone a one-hour furlough to visit his dying mentor.
+Drumgoole explains that he arranged this in retaliation for an incident in which Leone escaped from Drumgoole's previous post, Treadmore Prison, and informed the press about Drumgoole's treatment of his prisoners, after Drumgoole refused to allow Leone a one-hour furlough to visit his dying mentor Galleti.
 Not only did this incident result in five years in minimum security being added to Leone's sentence, but in Drumgoole's transfer to Gateway, a negative mark on his job record.

 Leone is mistreated by the guards and by a dominant inmate, Chink Weber, who acts as a trustee for Drumgoole.
-Leone befriends fellow prisoners Dallas, Eclipse, and First-Base, and shows them how he deals with the hardship of prison.
+Leone befriends fellow prisoners Dallas, Eclipse and First-Base, and shows them how he deals with the hardship of prison.
 The foursome refurbish a Ford Mustang in the prison shop, which Eclipse nicknames "Maybelline".
-Leone explains to Eclipse that he was sent to prison for taking the law into his own hands when he avenged an attack on his mentor.
+Leone explains to Eclipse that he was sent to prison for taking the law into his own hands when he avenged an attack on Galleti.
 After Leone reluctantly allows First-Base to start the car, First-Base drives the Mustang out of the garage and into the prison yard.
 Afterward, Drumgoole makes Leone and his friends watch as other inmates destroy the car.
 Leone is sent to solitary confinement for six weeks and tortured by the guards.
 However, the guards' captain, Meissner, and one other guard, Braden, become so disgusted with the sadism of the warden and his toadies that Meissner orders it stopped and releases Leone from confinement.